jraringay/incode-project5-sandbox/README.md

 ```

 The `append` function there is for testing if the `.each` code block is working by appending `<li>` inside the existing `<ul id="list>`

+`item.title` then will return us the title of the movie from that results array indexes.